 |Leica S Typ 007« »||Y||stereo||mono||Y||Y||mini||3.0||Y||-||-||Leica S Typ 007|

 |Leica M Typ 240« »||Y||stereo||mono||-||-||-||2.0||Y||-||-||Leica M Typ 240|

 It is notable that the X-Pro2 offers wifi support, while the S Typ 006 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the S Typ 006 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the S Typ 006 was succeeded by the Leica S Typ 007.

 Review summary: Fujifilm X-Pro2 vs Leica S Typ 006

-So what conclusions can be drawn?
-Which of the two cameras – the Fujifilm X-Pro2 or the Leica S Typ 006 – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Fujifilm X-Pro2 and the Leica S Typ 006?
 Below is a summary of the relative strengths of each of the two contestants.

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.